 The Credit Score Ranges You Need to Know

-Here is a general breakdown of how lenders view credit scores in Canada:
+Here’s a general breakdown of how lenders view credit scores in Canada:

 620 to 679: Fair.
 You can still get approved, but your interest rate will be higher.
 Some lenders may require a larger down payment or additional conditions.